Tuesday, March 4, 2014

 (c) Along the way he sets the power of God against the ink with which epistles are commonly written, to show that it was accomplished by God.
 (1) He alludes along the way to the comparison of the outward ministry of the priesthood of Levi with the ministry of the Gospel, and the apostolical ministry, which he handles afterward more fully.

 (2) He amplifies his ministry and his fellows: that is to say, the ministry of the Gospel comparing it with the ministry of the Law, which he considers in the person of Moses, by whom the Law was given: against whom he sets Christ the author of the Gospel.
 Now this comparison is taken from the very substance of the ministry.
 The Law is as it were a writing in itself, dead, and without efficacy: but the Gospel, and new Covenant, as it were the very power of God itself, in renewing, justifying, and saving men.
 The Law offers death, accusing all men of unrighteousness: the Gospel offers and gives righteousness and life.
 The administration of the Law served for a time to the promise: the Gospel remains to the end of the world.
-Therefore what is the glory of the Law in comparison of the majesty of the Gospel?
+Therefore what is the glory of the Law in comparison of the majesty of the Gospel?3:7 But if the ministration of death, written g [and] engraven in stones, was h glorious, so that the children of Israel could not stedfastly behold the face of Moses for the glory of his countenance; which [glory] was to be done away:

 (f) Not of the Law but of the Gospel.

-(g) Imprinted and engraved: so that by this place we may plainly perceive that the apostle speaks not of the ceremonies of the Law, but of the ten commandments.
+(g) Imprinted and engraved: so that by this place we may plainly perceive that the apostle speaks not of the ceremonies of the Law, but of the ten commandments.3:8 How shall not the i ministration of the spirit be rather glorious?

 (h) This word "glorious" indicates a brightness, and a majesty which was in Moses physically, but in Christ spiritually.

 (4) He expounds along the way the allegory of Moses covering, which was a token of the darkness and weakness that is in men, who were rather dulled by the bright shining of the Law then given.
-And this covering was taken away by the coming of Christ, who enlightens the hearts, and turns them to the Lord, that we may be brought from the slavery of this blindness, and set in the liberty of the light by the power of Christs Spirit.
+And this covering was taken away by the coming of Christ, who enlightens the hearts, and turns them to the Lord, that we may be brought from the slavery of this blindness, and set in the liberty of the light by the power of Christs Spirit.3:17 Now the n Lord is that Spirit: and where the Spirit of the Lord [is], there [is] liberty.

 (m) Into the very bottom of Moses ministry.